Randomness and Differentiability: Extensions of the results to weaker effectiveness notions

-\n \emph{Extending the results to higher dimensions.} Currently several researchers investigate extensions of the results in this paper to higher dimensions.
-Already Pathak~\cite{Pathak:09} showed that a weak form of the Lebesgue differentiation theorem similar to Cor.\ \ref{cor:L1-comp} holds for \ML{} random points in the $n$-cube $[0,1]^n$.
-The above-mentioned work in progress of Rute, and Pathak, Simpson, and Rojas might strengthen this to Schnorr random points in the $n$-cube.
+\n \emph{Extending the results to higher dimensions.} Several researchers have considered extensions of the results in this paper to higher dimensions.
+Already Pathak~\cite{Pathak:09} showed that a weak form of the Lebesgue differentiation theorem holds for \ML{} random points in the $n$-cube $[0,1]^n$.
+The above-mentioned work of Rute~\cite{Rute:12}, and Pathak, Simpson, and Rojas strengthens this to Schnorr random points in the $n$-cube.
 On the other hand, functions of bounded variation can be defined in higher dimension \cite[p.\ 378]{Bogachev.vol1:07}, and one might try to characterize \ML{} randomness in higher dimensions via their differentiability.
-For weak $2$-randomness, new work of Nies and Turetsky yields the analog of Theorem~\ref{thm:w2rChar} in higher dimensions.
+For weak $2$-randomness, recent work of Galicki, Nies and Turetsky yields the analog of Theorem~\ref{thm:w2rChar} in higher dimensions.

-Recall from the discussion after Corollary~\ref{cor:Lipschitz} that computable randomness can be characterized via differentiability of computable Lipschitz functions.
-Call a point $x =(x_1, \ldots, x_n)$ in the $n$-cube computably random if no computable martingale succeeds on the binary expansions of $x_1, \ldots, x_n$ joined in the canonical way (alternating between the sequences).
-Differentiability of Lipschitz functions in higher dimensions has been studied in classical analysis.
-An obvious question is whether computable randomness is also equivalent to differentiability at~$x$ of all computable Lipschitz functions in higher dimensions.
+Rademacher's Theorem implies that a Lipschitz function on $[0,1]^n$ is almost everywhere differentiable.
+Recall from the discussion in Section~\ref{ss:Pathak} that computable randomness can be characterized via differentiability of computable Lipschitz functions defined on $[0,1]$.
+Call a point $x =(x_1, \ldots, x_n)$ in $[0,1]^n$ computably random if no computable martingale succeeds on the binary expansions of $x_1, \ldots, x_n$ joined in the canonical way (alternating between the sequences).
+An obvious question is whether also higher dimensions, computable randomness is equivalent to differentiability at~$x$ of all computable Lipschitz functions.
+Galicki, Nies and Turetsky have announced an affirmative answer for one implication, that randomness implies differentiability.
+The converse implication remains open.